 Members of a Clan that lost a Clan War:

 • are obliged to pay a Contribution to the winners which is calculated by the lowest Clan level of the two participating Clans: 15 for level 1, 50 for level 2 and 75 for level 3.
+If the Clan that declared the War loses, its Contribution is twice that number.

 • are inflicted with a Seal of Defeat spell that decreases their damage and maximum health level.